lava/linear_ringbuffer/README.md

   * Linear Ringbuffer: `include/bev/linear_ringbuffer.hpp`
   * IO Buffer:  `include/bev/io_buffer.hpp`

 This top-level `README` mainly describes the former.
-Take a look at the commentary in the respective sources for the most up-to-date and specific documentation.
+Take a look at the block comments in the respective source files for the most up-to-date and specific documentation.

 # Linear Ringbuffer

 This is an implementation of a ringbuffer that will always expose its contents as a flat array using the mmap trick.
-It is mainly useful for interfacing with C APIs, where this feature will save the programmer from doing a lot of the arithmetic he would otherwise have to do.
+It is mainly useful for interfacing with C APIs, where this feature can vastly simplify program logic by eliminating all special case handling when reading or writing data that wraps around the edge of the ringbuffer.

 # Data Layout